-Craigs Investment Partners is entitled to appoint up to 50% of the directors of Pohutukawa II.
-All other directors of Pohutukawa II can be appointed by directors or removed by ordinary resolution of the investors.
-The Board sets the investment policy and criteria, and reviews the performance of the Manager from time to time and reports to the shareholders on the review.
+investment policy and criteria, and reviews the performance of the Manager from time to time and reports to the shareholders on the review.
 It reviews the capital adequacy of Pohutukawa II and is responsible for continuous disclosure and shareholder meetings of Pohutukawa II.
 The Directors of each Investment Company can be appointed or removed only by the limited partners.

 The Manager is a 50/50 joint venture between Direct Capital IV Management Limited and Craigs Investment Partners Limited, both of whom provide services to the Manager on a contract basis.
 Direct Capital provides investment management services.
 Craigs Investment Partners provides fundraising, cash management, treasury management, administration, investor communication, and investment sourcing and divestment assistance.
 The Investment Committee of the Manager is responsible for all investment decisions.
-Current members of the Investment Committee are Maurice Prendergast, Mark Hutton, Ross George, Travis Sydney, Heath Kerr, Neil Craig and Mike Caird.

 Ordinary shares held by investors in Pohutukawa II confer normal voting rights on investors.
 The preference shares held by investors in both Pohutukawa II and the Investment Companies confer no voting rights.
-The Manager (Direct Capital IV Management and Craigs Investment Partners), through Pohutukawa II Investment Holdings Limited
+The Manager (Direct